-The rules for the 2016 competition were as set out below:
+The rules for the 2017 competition are as set out below:

 - Essays can be of any length up to 2,000 words (including any footnotes)

-- The deadline for entries is Monday 25 April 2016.
-Entries should be sent by email to firstname.lastname@example.org and include the front page as the first page of a single document.
-Please name the file with “WalkerEP.[Surname_FirstName]”.
+- The deadline for entries is Monday 24 April 2017.
+Entries should be sent by email to email@example.com and comprise a single document, including the front page as the first page.
+Please name the file “WalkerEP.[Surname_FirstName]”.

 - If there are special reasons why a potential candidate cannot submit an essay online, a request exceptionally to submit in hard copy may be made.
 Requests will be considered by the Law Fellows.
 Please contact the Admissions Office at Trinity College Cambridge, CB2 1TQ

 - Tel: +44(0)1223 338 422

 - email: firstname.lastname@example.org